aaronscribner/tennis-league/client/CLOUDFLARE_DEPLOYMENT.md

 3. Select your repository and configure the following build settings:
    - Framework preset: None
    - Build command: `npm run cloudflare:build`
-   - Build output directory: `dist/tennis-league-client`
+   - Build output directory: `dist
    - Environment variables (if needed): Set according to your requirements

 4. Deploy the site and you're ready to go!